Distraught students demand answers after plane crash turned Bangladesh school into ‘death trap’

 An ordinary school day turned into terror on Monday when a Bangladesh Air Force jet suffered a mid-air mechanical fault and ploughed into the Milestone School and College in Dhaka, engulfing the two-story building in flames and smoke.

-Young students were finishing up afternoon classes and parents had gathered outside the gates to greet their children when the aircraft hit, killing at least 31 people – including 25 children – in the country’s deadliest air incident in recent memory.
-Some 165 others were left injured, according to the armed forces public relations directorate (ISPR), many with severe burns.
+Young students were finishing up afternoon classes and parents had gathered outside the gates to greet their children when the aircraft hit, killing at least 31 people – including at least 25 children – in the country’s deadliest air incident in recent memory.
+Some 165 others were left injured, the armed forces public relations directorate (ISPR) said Tuesday, many with severe burns.

 That most of the dead and injured are young children has compounded the tragedy that shocked the nation of 171 million people and sent the country into national mourning.